briankellyco/kotlin-and-jwt/README.md

 ## What is the use case for this microservice?

 A customer had no Java or Kotlin developers and I was asked to extend the security mechanism of an existing Spring Boot application.
-I needed to avoid any network/firewall issues with their LDAP server and choose to create a POC with an embedded server.

 The proof of concept (POC) was required to prove: